riservato-xyz/whaticket-installer/README.md

-command line interface for youtube-dl
+Interactive CLI tool for installing and updating whaticket